MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/chaining-functions.md

 | Python | [Open solution in GitHub](https://github.com/MicrosoftDocs/semantic-kernel-docs/tree/main/samples/python/09-Calling-Nested-Functions-in-Native-Functions)  |  [Open solution in GitHub](https://github.com/MicrosoftDocs/semantic-kernel-docs/tree/main/samples/python/10-Chaining-Functions) |

-## Passing data to semantic functions with `input`
+## Passing data to prompts with `input`
 Semantic Kernel was designed in the spirit of UNIX's piping and filtering capabilities.
 To replicate this behavior, we've added a special variable called `input` into the kernel's context object that allows you to stream output from one semantic function to the next.

 ![Passing data with $input in Semantic Kernel](../../media/semantic-kernel-chains.png)

-For example we can make three inline semantic functions and string their outputs into the next by adding the `input` variable into each prompt.
+For example we can make three inline prompts and string their outputs into the next by adding the `input` variable into each prompt.

 # [C#](#tab/Csharp)
-Create and register the semantic functions.
+Create and register the prompts.

 ```csharp
 string myJokePrompt = """